Snervan/hangman-reactjs/README.md

 ## How to compile your code and see what you've done ?

-First : You need Node.js installed with a globally access to the "npm packager" (added automatically with Windows Setup Installer version).
+First : You need Node.js installed with a global access to the "npm packager" (added automatically in `PATH` with Windows Setup Installer version).

-Second: Tape `npm install` then once finished tape `npm start` (without quote) in Windows Command Prompt or Linux Console to run the developement server in the project directory
+Second: Enter `npm install` in Windows Command Prompt or Linux Console inside the project directory then, once it finished downloading the dependencies, enter `npm start` to run the developement server.

-Three : Once used `npm start`, this will launch automatically in a new tab in your default browser
+Three : After you used `npm start`, this will launch automatically the app in a new tab in your default browser.
+If not, enter this url (url set by default) : http://localhost:3000

 ## Available Scripts